 - Large RV’s and Motorhomes

-Clarry has also noticed these trend of people wanting to use their stoves in various other off-grid applications.
+Clarry has also noticed a trend of people wanting to use their stoves in various other off-grid applications.
 Therefore they have amended their instruction manual on how to integrate the stove safely into permanent installations avoiding combustible materials.
-I discuss this more in my post how to install a pellet stove.

 Conclusions On The Clarry Portable Pellet Stove

 There is a growing demand for portable pellet stoves.
 Many consumers are looking for a pellet stove that doesn’t require electricity to efficiently burn wood pellets.
 Along with a gravity hopper its possible to get many hours of heat without having to tend to the stove.
 The Clarry portable pellet stove is just one example of such a product, below is an image of another example.

 This QStoves portable pellet stove has recently come onto the market.
 I hope to write a post in future with more details on this interesting little pellet stove: Image – Amazon

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.